 It really is best to learn how to ride in a group before you join in on one for the first time.
 There are unspoken rules and skills to be learned to ensure that when you join in everyone is riding safely.
 It's why I created my women's cycling group called the Pura Vida Mavericks.

-The Pura Vida Mavericks have all come through one of my skills camps which would be a Learn to Ride Skills Camp which encompasses all of which I have talked about above, my Take It To The Next Level Skills Camp which is for women who are thinking they’d like to learn more advanced skills and ride more frequently and then my Learn to Race Skills Camp where I teach you everything you need to prepare you for your first, second or third race or event.
+The Pura Vida Mavericks have all come through one of my skills camps which would be a Learn to Ride Road Clinic which encompasses all of which I have talked about above, my Take It To The Next Level Skills Camp which is for women who are thinking they’d like to learn more advanced skills and ride more frequently and then my Learn to Race Road Clinic where I teach you everything you need to prepare you for your first, second or third race or event.
 This includes everything from skills to sports nutrition to get you to the finish line!

 I remember when I first started riding there were no women to ride with and certainly no skills courses to be taken.
-I created all of what I teach so that women don’t have to learn the hard way like I did. :) And now I also provide Women’s Cycling Retreats for anyone who is looking to travel and see new places by bike with a group of like-minded and supportive women.
+I created all of what I teach so that women don’t have to learn the hard way like I did. :) And now I also provide 3 - 5 day Women’s Cycling Adventures for anyone who is looking to travel and see new places by bike with a group of like-minded and supportive women.

 Riding bikes is such wonderful way to make new friends!